Can I pick the child I want to adopt in Virginia?

 Adopting from Foster Care in Virginia

-The Virginia Department of Social Services (DSS) reports about 60% of foster care youth are adopted by their foster parent(s).
+The Virginia Department of Social Services (DSS) reports that about 60% of foster care youth are adopted by their foster parent(s).
 These children likely entered the foster parent's home with a permanency goal* of returning home to the birth parents.
 Then, throughout their foster care experience, the goal was changed to adoption because all other strategies to return the child home had not been successful.

 When this happens, the local Department of Social Services will ask the child's current foster families if they are interested in adoption before reaching out to any other adoption resources.
 The foster parent(s) already have a wealth of knowledge and affection for the youth.
 It would limit the amount of changes the child would need to make.